All Episodes

 Because, you know, these radio stations are who got me where I am.

-I'm I'm gonna cannibalize them by making the show available elsewhere, other than our website, the uh, you know, podcasts that we do after the fact uh to account for the need for portability that people have now to be able to listen to whatever they want to listen to whenever they want to uh to listen to it.
+I'm not going to cannibalize them by making the show available elsewhere, other than our website, the podcasts that we do after the fact to account for the need for portability that people have now to be able to listen to whatever they want to listen to whenever they want to listen to it.

-Say, for all of you out there who play golf, uh warning we are the next targets as massive polluters.
+Say, for all of you out there who play golf, warning, we are the next targets as massive polluters.

-Uh, some environmental group has calculated that it takes a golf ball, a hundred years to a thousand years to break down and degrade into nothing.
+Some environmental group has calculated that it takes a golf ball 100 years to 1,000 years to break down and degrade into nothing.

 And it's called America's Signature Litter.